npg70/galbreath-old/people/galbraith-mary-ann-1864-macmillan.md

 She married at Campbeltown 6 Jan 1896 to **Alexander MacMillan**, son of Robert and Helen (name TBD).

+The 1861 Census lists a Mary Galbraith, b.
+1835, Dress maker, the daughter of Donald, windower and former "Hemp rackler" b.
+1791[^census1861]

 [^birth]: Statutory records of Campbletown; 1864 GALBRAITH, MARY ANN (Statutory registers Births 507/ 172);
   [ScotlandsPeople](https://www.scotlandspeople.gov.uk/view-image/nrs_stat_births/39785221).
 "Illegitamate" and no father listed.
   Mother was "Mary" a dress maker, no age given.
 Her Aunt, Margaret was present.